 Benefits of business processes

-Well defined business processes are critical to ensuring the best chance of success in the long term.
-Just quietly, they also increase the value of your business should you ever wish to sell it.
+Well-defined business processes are critical to ensuring the best chance of success in the long term and increase the value of your business should you ever wish to sell it.

-Having mapped out all of the roles and responsibilities in your business you’ll have a good understanding of the different tasks that are required to make your business run.
-From production to sales and marketing, finance and human resource management.
+Once you’ve mapped out all of the roles and responsibilities in your business, you’ll have a good understanding of the different tasks that are required to make your business run.
+From production to sales and marketing, finance, and human resource management.